Messiah’s Best Shot

 It is important for Messiah to know from a public health standpoint how much of its population has been vaccinated.
-Current students and employees who have been vaccinated, or are in process of being fully vaccinated, should submit proof of vaccination, i.e., your vaccination card or other medical documentation, to the Engle Center.
+Current students and employees who have been vaccinated, are in process of being fully vaccinated, or have had a booster shot, should submit proof of vaccination, i.e., your vaccination card or other medical documentation, to the Engle Center.

 - Go to the Online Health Portal;